-The quality of the drivers is also high-end.
-Unlike most waterproof headphones designed for swimming and diving that come with 8mm drivers, the PWPE10B has 10mm drivers and a 32 ohm impedance rating which gives them a consistent loudness and balanced sound.
+The drivers are also high-end.
+Unlike most water-resistant models designed for swimming and diving that come with 8mm drivers, the PWPE10B has 10mm drivers and a 32 ohm impedance rating which gives them a consistent loudness and balanced sound.

 The cord has an adjustable length and it tops out at 4 feet.
 Although this may seem like a major bonus, keep in mind that adjustable cables aren’t the most durable.
 While they might not get damaged underwater they might succumb to wear and tear a lot faster just from folding them.

 With a wide frequency response range, a marine-grade waterproof rating, and multiple tips available, the comfort and sound clarity that the PWPE10B has to offer is impressive considering the modest pricing.